 Next, I opened my own restaurant, Yia’s by Chef Tino.
 Yia’s became one of the most famous restaurants in Puerto Rico and gave me 12 years of tremendous experience.

-Tell us about your time at the Ritz-Carlton in San Juan.
+Tell us about your time at The Ritz-Carlton in San Juan.

-In the Reserve I wasn’t only trained as a cook, I was also trained as a kitchen manager.
+I wasn’t only trained as a cook, I was also trained as a kitchen manager.
 I was educated in all the business aspects of the kitchen, which I’m convinced gave me an advantage.
 I learned that being a chef is more than knowing how to follow a recipe or cook something great.
 Being a chef is about being aware of all the financial aspects of the kitchen.
 You must have both skills or you will fail.

 What brought about your move to the U.S.?